 Computer Programming & Software Design

-Our summer camps are available worldwide and students have traveled to the US, UK, Canada, Singapore, China, Japan, India, etc. Each camp can be designed to meet the needs of students and educators.
+Our summer camps are available worldwide.
+Students have traveled to the US, the UK, Canada, Singapore, China, Japan, India, and South Korea.
+Camps can be specially designed to meet the needs of students and educators.

 Online STEAM Programs

-Our online STEAM programs help to bring hands-on programs to local schools worldwide.
-Through our collaborative programs, we are able to connect students and educators to a growing network of partner schools that encourages students to work together and develop friendships with their peers across the globe.
+Our online STEAM programs bring hands-on learning to schools worldwide.
+Through our collaborative programs, we connect students and educators to a growing network of partner schools, encouraging students to work together and develop friendships with their peers across the globe.
 Courses are taught in real-time by experienced instructors.

-IPERC helps to introduce hands-on STEAM programs into local schools.
-Our curriculum is multi-disciplined and incorporates interactive teaching, group cooperation, and exploration.
-Each STEAM course is intended to promote high-quality and practical research that supports 21st Century Education through inquiry-based curriculum, formative and constructive assessment, education technology, and professional development & teacher training.
-Course lesson plans and teaching materials are bilingual so teachers and students can engage in educational conversations.
+IPERC helps to introduce hands-on STEAM programs to local schools.
+Our curriculum is multi-disciplinary and incorporates interactive teaching, group cooperation, and exploration.
+Each STEAM course is intended to promote high-quality practical research that supports 21st Century Education through inquiry-based curricula, formative and constructive assessment, education technology, professional development, and teacher training.
+Course lesson plans and teaching materials are bilingual.

 Harry Potter: Our Harry Potter STEAM curriculum is designed for primary and secondary school students.
-Students will explore the world of Harry Potter and use science and art to explain the magic found through playing quidditch, making edible wands, magic potions, magic balloons, and magic slime.
-While exploring the work of Harry Potter, students will read along with the books and study the individual personalities of the characters and themselves
+Students will explore the world of Harry Potter, using science and art to replicate magic as they play Quidditch, make edible wands, mix magic potions, and design magic balloons.
+While recreating the work of Harry Potter, students will read along in the books and study the themes, plot, and characters.

-Roller Coasters: Our Roller Coaster project is designed for high school students to utilize the principles of physics, mathematics, computer science, mechanics, and engineering to design and construct a functioning roller coaster model.
-Through the process of scientific inquiry, students will explore energy conservation, stability, circular motion, stress, and how these concepts apply to roller coaster design.
-Upon completion of the course, students will participate in competitions and have the opportunity to take a trip to visit Cedar Point, the roller coaster capital of the world.
+Roller Coasters: Our roller coaster project is designed for high school students to utilize the principles of physics, mathematics, computer science, mechanics, and engineering to design and construct a functioning model roller coaster.
+Through the process of scientific inquiry, students will explore the applications of energy conservation, stability, circular motion, and stress to roller coaster design.
+Upon completion of the course, students will participate in a competition and have the opportunity to take a trip to Cedar Point, the roller coaster capital of the world.